patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 By default, a timestamp will display the current date and time based on the current locale if the `date` prop is not passed in.

-When using a timestamp in this manner, the value passed into the `datetime` prop must match the date and time of the current locale.
-The following example shows one way you can achieve this.
+The following example shows one way to build an ISO 8601 string with the current local date and time, which gets passed into the `datetime` prop.
+Alternatively, the current UTC date and time could be passed in using the `toISOString` method.

 ```ts file="./TimestampDefault.tsx"
 ```

 ### Basic formats

-The format of the displayed content can be changed by passing in the `dateFormat` and/or `timeFormat` prop.
+The format of the displayed content can be customized by passing in the `dateFormat` and/or `timeFormat` props.
 Passing in only one of the props will display only the date or time, depending on which prop is passed in.
 The possible options are "full", "long", "medium", and "short".

-You can also pass in the `timeZoneSuffix` prop to display a timezone suffix at the end of the displayed content.
-This will not override a timezone that is already displayed from the `timeFormat` prop.
+You can also pass in the `timeZoneSuffix` prop to display a custom timezone suffix at the end of the displayed content.
+This will not override a timezone that is already displayed from a `timeFormat` value of "full" or "long".

 ```ts file="./TimestampBasicFormats.tsx"
 ```